 Yes, this is no problem at all.
 We will arrange rooming as appropriate.
 Participants need to be at least 12 years old if taking part with a group which includes their parents.
 Otherwise participants need to be at least 18 on the day of the climb.
 This is because we do not arrange chaperones or accept parental responsibilities.

 How big will the group be?

-The group will be a maximum of 20 people, so places are limited.
+The group maximum will vary, but places are usually limited.

 What other costs are there?

 You will need to budget for the following:

 - Travel to and from the start and end point